Canada is in desperate need of health reform.

 Even before the pandemic arrived, our system was in a crisis state.

-Below you will hear the story of a nurse who had to travel to Mexico to get the care she needed, a retired nurse who has lost two daughters due to long waiting lists and a retired senior who faced a painful 1-2 year wait for hip surgery.
-Far too many patients have stories like these.
+Below you will hear stories from everyday Canadians – a retired nurse who has lost two daughters due to long waiting lists, a retired senior who faced a painful wait for hip surgery and more.

 Ken Clifford discusses how a private clinic in Vancouver saved his shoulder from permanent damage (BC)